bplmaps/lmec-main-site/content/about/jobs/gallery-attendant.md

 Work is performed in-person at the Central Library in Copley Square.
 The Library is well-served by public transit.
 No free facilities for employee parking are available.
-The Library and Map Center gallery are fully ADA accessible.
+The Library and Leventhal Center gallery are fully ADA accessible.

 The Boston Public Library follows guidance from the City of Boston